Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

 In the next step we would like to flag data on antennas that were not working.
 Using ``plotms``, find out which antennas were not working.
 Non-working antennas *generally* show up as those having very small amplitude even on bright calibrators, show no relative change of amplitude for calibrators and target sources and the phases towards calibrator sources on any given baseline will be randomly distributed between -180 to 180 degreees.
 If such antennas are found in the data, those can be flagged using the task ``flagdata``.

+.. admonition:: Note
-**Only an example is provided here - you need to locate the bad antennas in the tutorial data and flag those.** Remember also that the some antennas may not be bad at all times.
+Only an example is provided here - you need to locate the bad antennas in the tutorial data and flag those.

+Remember also that the some antennas may not be bad at all times.
 However if an antennas stops working while on the target source, it can be difficult to find out.
 Thus make a decision based on the secondary calibrator scans.
 Depending on when such antennas stopped working, you can choose to flag them for that duration.
 Check the two polarizations separately.

 Although ``plotms`` provides options for flagging data interactively, at this stage, we will choose to just locate the bad data and flag it using the task ``flagdata``.

 .. code-block::